aws-observability/aws-otel-community/centralized-sampling-tests/README.md

 See [Setup AWS GitHub](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) for more information.
 Once the secret is added go to your forks actions, select the Centralized Sampling Integration Tests workflow and click the Run workflow button.

+## Add a new sample app to the Centralized Sampling Integration Tests workflow

+1. Make sure that a Dockerfile is associated with the sample app in the `./sample-apps` directory.
+Similarly to the existing Dockerfiles, it should run the sample app on port 8080.
+2. Create a `docker-compose-<language>-app.yml` file in this directory.
+It should be the same as the existing docker-compose files, except the `services.app.build.context` value should point to the new sample app Dockerfile.
+3. Add a new job in the `.github/workflows/centralized-sampling-tests.yml` workflow, similar to the existing jobs.
+The steps may need to be modified to use the new sample app and remove the previous sample app.
+It will need to use the new `docker-compose-<language>-app.yml` file as well.
+For the sample app integration tests to run in parallel (and not interfere with each other), the `AWS_REGION` environment variable will need to be different than the other jobs.